Tagging Drinks and Liquid Products

 • Hummus

-Tip: Make sure there is air space between the tag and the product.
-This includes other products near the tag.
-Ensuring there is proper air space to allow the antennae to read the tags.
+Tip: Make sure there is air space between the flag and the product.
+This includes other products near the flag.
+Ensuring there is proper air space to allow the antennae to read the flags

 ANSWER

-The answer is A. This tag is up and above the product.
+The answer is A. This flag is up and above the product.
 It is not touching metal or liquid.
-Tag B is directly touching metal.
+Tag B's flag is directly touching metal.

 ANSWER